 Gain: Both have adjustable gain separate from the volume knob–a switch for high vs. low gain.
 This enables them to drive anything from efficient IEMs that only need millivolts and milliwatts, to big power hungry planar magnetics.

-Power: Both have > 1 watt max continuous power output, enough to drive almost any headphone on the planet, except for electrostats which need a dedicated voltage step-up transformer.
+Power: The Element is more powerful, with > 1 watt max continuous power output, enough to drive almost any headphone on the planet, except for electrostats which need a dedicated voltage step-up transformer.
+The Jazz is less powerful, but has cleaner sound at typical listening levels.

 Reliability: I’ve used both near daily for more than a year with no problems.